DAS-coin/Nanode21/README.md

 * Current block number
 * Number of unchecked blocks
 * Number of peers
+* Voting Weight
+* Number of delegators
-* Account information of the node's account and the server
+* Custom info about the node and the server
 * Basic Nano value information